Cargo-Planner Docs

 Making the changes

 Adding a contour requires setting both a length and a height.
 The length corresponds to how far from the relevant side of the container the contour spans, and the height how far from the top or bottom the contour spans.
-See the blue arrows in the picture for a visual explanation.

 Finished editing contour